 "It's been uphill pretty much all the way from Fort Worth," he said.
 "I'm trying to do 30 miles a day, but the cold gets to me.
 I'm sleeping in two sleeping bags and I'm using this one wheeled trailer on the back of my bike.
 The years are catching up to me.
 I lost 37 pounds on that first leg."

-Conly was inspired to begin his bike trip after the death of his
+Conly was inspired to begin his bike trip after the death of his best friend, Gary Anello in January 2012 from testicular cancer.

 "I took his loss hard," he said.